wesnoth/constitution/Project-Constitution.md

 **Article 17.** In the absence of a definite Project Manager, the Board shall have the ability to appoint an Acting Project Manager from the Project Council or the Board itself.
 The Acting Project Manager shall not have any attributions pertaining to the Project Manager role beyond those granted by Article 14 and Article 15 paragraph 1.

-> **Rationale:** Some situations may require someone to represent the Project as the OSS project it is even if there's no elected Project Manager.
-Ultimately, the Board reserves the right to pick any particular candidate depending on the circumstances that led to this situation
+> **Rationale:** Some situations may require a person to represent the Project as the Open Source Software organization it is even if there is no elected Project Manager.
+Ultimately, the Board reserves the right to pick any particular candidate depending on the circumstances that led to this situation.

 ## IV.
 On Changes to the Constitution